Useful Documents

 Homework

 Please encourage your child to complete their homework each week.
 Homework will be collected in on a Wednesday to be marked and returned by Friday.
 There will also be online tasks to complete on PurpleMash, SPAG.com, Reading Plus and Times Tables Rockstars.
-All children are familiar with using the online learning platforms therefore your child should be able to login and complete assigned tasks independently.
+All children are familiar with using the online learning platforms, therefore your child should be able to login and complete assigned tasks independently.
 Furthermore, your child will be given a list of vocabulary to explore on a weekly basis for our Whole Class Reading sessions.
 It is important that your child completes this work so they are able to access the text that we will be reading.
 You may feel your child is a fluent reader, however it is crucial that you read with your child as much as possible at home to support their phonics and comprehension.

 Attendance